 In this case, the static head is zero or is so small that it is close enough to zero.
 The static head is the difference in height between the fluid particles located at the inlet of the system (the tank fluid surface) and the outlet (the business end of the nozzle).
 For more information on static head,

-or you can run the friction calculation applet on my web site: http://www.pumpfundamentals.com/applets.htm#applets13
+or you can run the friction calculation web app: https://www.pumpfundamentals.com/web-apps.htm

 The nozzle that has been selected is supplied by Atlantic Fountains and is called a geyser nozzle.
 It produces a water spray with the appearance shown in the next figure.